-11 Organic carbon and elemental carbon
+11. Organic carbon and elemental carbon

-Ambient concentrations of particulate Organic Carbon (OC) and Elemental Carbon (EC) are measured on the kerbside station H.C.
-Andersens Boulevard/1103 in Copenhagen and the rural background station Risø / 2090 north of Roskilde.
-Additionally, EC is measured on H.C. Ørsted Instituttet /1259 (Urban background, Copenhagen) and at Fjeldstedvej / 2650 (suburban site, Hvidovre), which is considered to be a hot spot for residential wood burning. $PM{2.5}$ particulate matter is sampled on two filters in tandem, i.e. quartz-behind-quartz, to correct for positive artifacts from adsorption of volatile and semivolatile organic compounds, which are not particulate material.
+Ambient concentrations of particulate Organic Carbon (OC) and Elemental Carbon (EC) are measured at the kerbside station H.C.
+Andersens Boulevard/1103 in Copenhagen and at the semi-rural station Risø/2090 north of Roskilde.
+Additionally, EC is measured on H.C. Ørsted Instituttet/1259 (Urban background, Copenhagen) and at Fjeldstedvej/2650 (suburban site, Hvidovre), which is considered to be a hotspot for residential wood burning.
+PM2.5 is sampled on two filters in tandem, i.e. quartz-behind-quartz, to correct for positive artifacts from adsorption of volatile and semivolatile organic compounds, which are not particulate material.
 The filters are analyzed for OC and EC by a thermal/optical method according to the European EUSAAR2 temperature protocol (Cavalli et al., 2010).